 Electronics products run on low-voltage direct current (DC) and therefore require power supplies to transform the 120-volt alternating current (AC) supplied at the power outlet.
 Some larger products, like TVs, stereos, and set-top boxes, incorporate the power supply into the body of the product.
 Others use external power supplies, the familiar “wall packs” that increasingly compete for space in our outlets and power strips.
 These power supplies consume electricity whether the product is on or off — and even if the product is disconnected!
 The fact that these power supplies are drawing power can be demonstrated simply by grasping a wall pack that has been plugged in for a while: it will be warm to the touch.
 That warmth is simply electrical energy wasted as heat.

 A number of manufacturers now offer high-efficiency power supplies (typically “switch-mode” power supplies).
-As of 2008, federal standards covering some external power supplies set minimum active-mode efficiency requirements and cap standby (no-load) power consumption at 0.5 watts.
-Standards in ten states cover a broader range of products.
-New federal standards set for 2016 will cover additional types and reduce energy use by 30% to 85% depending on the type of power supply.
+As of 2008, federal standards covering some external power supplies set minimum active-mode efficiency requirements and capped standby (no-load) power consumption at 0.5 watts.
+Revisions to the federal standards effective in 2016 expanded coverage to additional types and further reduced energy use by 30% to 85% depending on the type of power supply.
 As a bonus, high-efficiency power supplies are much smaller and lighter than the wall-pack power supplies they replace, saving room under your desk and in your briefcase.
 The best of these devices boast efficiency levels of more than 90%, compared to the older bulkier power supplies that were only 20-40% efficient (meaning they waste more than half of the electricity that passes through them!).

 Home Entertainment Equipment

-Considering that more than three-quarters of all American households have two or more TVs (and over twenty million households have four or more TVs), it is no surprise that home entertainment systems are a major household energy use.
+Considering that more than one-third of all American households have three or more TVs (and over half have one or two TVs), it is no surprise that home entertainment systems are a major household energy use.
 The table below lists the power consumption of common consumer electronics products across their operating modes, as well as annual electricity use.
 Use the table to estimate how much energy is consumed by these electronics in your home.

 Until recently, most TVs used the same technology, and power consumption did not vary greatly from product to product.
 Rear projection models were the exception, using 3 to 4 times more energy than traditional CRT (picture tube) models.
 Times have changed as digital, flat-screen TVs have become the norm and as prices for new TVs with an increasing range of features continue to drop.
 When you set out to purchase a new TV, it is useful to know what, if any, energy penalty that slick new set comes with.
 New EnergyGuide labels on TVs can help.
 The labels display annual estimated energy use and operating cost compared to other models of similar size.
 Within the most popular size categories, TV energy use varies by as much as a factor of four, so taking the time to compare energy use before you buy can really pay off.